layout()

 self.folders.build = "build"

-# In the local folder (before a conan create) the artifacts can be found:
+# In the local folder (when the package is in development, or "editable") the artifacts can be found:

 self.cpp.source.includedirs = ["my_includes"]